 Introduction of Foundation for House

-- Foundation is one of the most important parts of the Building on which the whole Structure is rest.
-Foundation is a very essential part of a building which provide a base to the structure.
+Foundation, often referred to as house foundation types, is one of the most important parts of the Building on which the whole Structure is rest.

 Definition of Foundation

-- Foundation is the part of the superstructure which is one of the most important parts of the structure.
-It is the lowest part of the structure below the ground level which provides a base for the building.
+It is the lowest part of the structure, often considered the home foundation, below the ground level which provides a base for the building.